Isabella-Mitchell/node-training/Syllabus/Outline.md

 - Node.js Overview
 - Core JS Concepts
 - Evolution of Async in Node

+# Day 2: Refactor API to use a Node framework

 - Node.js Module System

-# Day 2: Refactor API to use a Node framework

 - Debugging with Node
 - Node.js testing
 - Events in Node
-- Restful Services
+- RESTful Services
 - Express

 # Day 3: Refactor API to have a persistent backend